 It is possible to format and partition hard drives within the target Mac, just like any other external drive.
 The host computer can also access CD/DVD drives and other internal and external peripheral hardware on some Macs.

-While older Macs are able to use Target Disk Mode via USB and FireWire, Macs running macOS 11 (Big Sur) or later can only use Thunderbolt.
+While older Macs can use Target Disk Mode via USB and FireWire, Macs running macOS 11 (Big Sur) or later can only use Thunderbolt.
 This is important to remember if you are transferring data from a much older Mac to a newer Mac.

 How to Use Target Disk Mode on Mac